ujr/swtools/README.md

 General notes not directly related to the book or the tools can be found in [doc/Notes.md](doc/Notes.md).

+## Getting Started

+Clone the repository and run `make` in the checkout directory.
+This will build the executable file in the *bin/* directory.
+Run `make check` to run the unit tests.
+For all else, read the source.

 ## Structure

 While the book presents many separate tools, the implementation